-- you can’t leave a debt out of a DRO to get under the £30,000 limit (but this limit may be increased in May 2021);
+- you can’t choose to leave a debt out of a DRO to get under the £30,000 limit (but this limit may be increased in May 2021);

-- you can’t have a house, even if there is no or negative equity in it or if it is not possible to sell it;
+- you can’t own a house, even if there is no or negative equity in it or if it is not possible to sell it;

-- types of debt that can’t be included in a DRO.
+- some debts can’t be included in a DRO, see this list.

-The “no more than £50 a month spare income” rule may be difficult for you to assess – even if you would be paying more than £50 a month to a DMP or IVA, you may still pass the DRO check as the calculations are different.
-If all your income is from benefits you will pass this test even if the income sounds high because of disability benefits.
+This may be difficult for you to assess – even if you would be paying more than £75 a month to a DMP or IVA, you may still pass the DRO check as the calculations are different.

 Is a DRO your best option?

-But if your debt problems aren’t likely to be quickly resolved and you meet the DRO criteria, a DRO is almost always better than most other debt solutions:
+If your debt problems aren’t likely to be quickly resolved and you meet the DRO criteria, a DRO is almost always better than most other debt solutions:

-- better than an IVA or DMP because you don’t have to make any payments and it is over much quicker;
+- It’s better than an IVA or DMP because you don’t have to make any payments and it is over much quicker.

-- better than bankruptcy because the fees are much lower and the procedures simpler.
+- It’s better than bankruptcy because the fees are much lower and the procedures simpler.

-One alternative that can work well for some people is Full & Final Settlement offers if you could get a lump sum, for example by making PPI claims (this is now much simpler and quicker than it used to be, see Five great reasons to reclaim PPI ) or from your pension if you are over 55.
+One alternative that can work well for some people is Full & Final Settlement offers if you could get a lump sum, for example by getting payday loan refunds.
 If you think this might be a possibility, don’t opt for a DRO, instead start a Debt Management Plan even if you can only make token £1 a month payments.
-If a few months later you don’t get enough PPI money to make your debts manageable, you can then choose a DRO.
+If a few months later you don’t get enough money to make your debts manageable, you can then choose a DRO.

 Some common questions people have about DROs include::

-- How a DRO affects PPI claims – you should not try to reclaim PPI whilst you are in a DRO.
-People who have had a large pay out have had their DRO revoked.
-If you are sent a PPI check for an old claim that had been rejected (this is very rare!), read My DRO is being revoked because of PPI.
+- How a DRO affects refund claims – you should not try to reclaim PPI whilst you are in a DRO.
+People who have had a large payout have had their DRO revoked.

 - What happens at the end of a DRO?